Election 2010 – Your Choice Your Vote

 Muslims have been disproportionately affected by anti terror legislations, especially in stop and search procedures.
 What is your policy on this?

-Birmingham is a city with a worrying upsurge in gun crime.
+You recently held your Spring Conference in Birmingham, a city with a worrying upsurge in gun crime.
 How does your party anticipate combating this widespread problem?

 What is your stance on the wars in Iraq and Afghanistan?
-Should our troops finally come home or are we duty bound to finish what we started?
+Should our troops finally come home or we duty bound to finish what we started?

 Interview by Zeenat Moosa